CXMPUTE/CTRL/README.md

 ## License

-CTRL® Copyright © 2023 Jex and contributors.
+Copyright © 2023 Pterodactyl and contributors.
 This project is licenced under the [MIT License](./LICENSE.md).